zhmz90/MINIGATK/README.md

 # MINIGATK
-mini gatk version base on GATK public
+minimum gatk base on GATK public version

+This project will use [bazel](http://bazel.io/) instead maven as building tools.